 As a grassroots, nonprofit organization, the OFB Board of Directors is comprised of volunteer leaders — family farmers and ranchers who take time away from their fields or livestock to make a difference for Oregon agriculture.

 All of OFB’s policy and political priorities develop from a completely democratic process, beginning at the county Farm Bureau level, where decisions are made by Oregon family farmers and ranchers.
 Positions, ideas, and initiatives then make their way to the OFB annual convention, where Farm Bureau members from around the state meet to discuss and vote upon the organization’s goals for the coming year.

 2016 OFB Board of Directors

-3rd Vice President Barb Iverson grows tulips, grass seed, wheat, vegetables, and other crops in Woodburn.
+3rd Vice President Brian Glaser raises grass seed, wheat, and other crops in Linn County.

-4th Vice President/Women’s Advisory Council Chair Mickey Killingsworth raises sheep in Madras.
+4th Vice President/Women’s Advisory Council Chair Janice Flegel raises cattle and hay in Prineville.

 Region 1 (Gilliam, Morrow, Umatilla)